Sujan2332/QRFind/README.md

 5. *Delete Data:*
    - *Click the **Delete** button next to an entry to remove it from the list.*

-## *Example Output*

-*After submitting the form, the app will generate and display a QR code like this:*

 ## Example Output